mauro-j-sanchirico/machine-learning-project-guidelines/README.md

 #### Technique: Choose between functional and class member model fit function architectures deliberately.

 Two design paradigms are common for implementing ML training frameworks.
 The first is the `.fit()` / `.predict()` paradigm implemented by libraries like `scikit-learn`.
 Under this paradigm, the model fitting function is a member of the model class.
 The second is the paradigm common in many `torch` examples, where training is thought of as a function which operates on the model class or its weights, which need not be a member of the model class.
 Both are valid design options that give user code different means of interacting with the library to train models for production, and have have advantages and disadvantages which might make them more or less suitable for different situations.
 In general, choose to make the training function a member of the model class if the training function is coupled to the model.
 Make the training function standalone if it is a general implementation of a training pipeline that applies to a broad range of models.
-If in the context of a design, it makes more sense to say your model *has a* trainer, make the training function a member of the model class.
+If in the context of a design, it makes more sense to say the model *has a* trainer, make the training function a member of the model class.
 If it makes more sense to say a training *operates on* a model, make the training function standalone.
 If the training function *is an* instance of a broader trainer, making it inherit from a parent trainer class but not from a common parent with the model.

 Making the training function a member of the model class couples that function to the model class.
 Select this option if future developers would be expected to want to modify the training function when the model is modified.
 This is useful if the training function is specific to the model (i.e., it would not make sense to use the training function for a different type of model).
 Users of `scikit-learn` might also find this approach more intuitive.
 A practical benefit of this approach is that user code need only import the class to gain access to the training function.
 If the training function is specific to the model, this forces developers to consider changing the training function when the model is changed since the training function now lives close to the model specification code.